-From Dalai Lama to Desmond Tutu, from Amish to Rwanda,
+From Dalai Lama to Desmond Tutu, from Amish to Rwanda, Peace Takes Forgiveness

 Forgiveness is on everyone’s lips today—but remains unfinished business in most of our hearts.
 From 12-Steppers seeking to reconcile their lives to Truth Commissions around the world, we’ve learned that personal and world peace requires forgiveness.
 Now that medical professionals are telling us that forgiveness could prolong our lives—we all understand that we need to do it.

+But how?
 That’s what award-winning filmmaker Helen Whitney explored around the world for both a documentary film and a new book of personal stories that is perfect for sparking small-group discussion.

 THE BOOK is Forgiveness: A Time To Love & A Time To Hate, which you can order from Amazon via this link or by clicking on the cover at right.